Global brands that invest in international SEO keyword research gain a major competitive advantage in reaching new markets.

 Your competitors are doing their own keyword research, and you can learn from what content they’re putting out.

 Research who your biggest competitors in a market are, then look at what keywords they’re using.
-Performing keyword gap analysis can help you identify holes in your keyword planning strategy.
-Some SEO tools, like SEMrush, offer built-in competitor analysis metrics that will help you do this.
+Performing a keyword gap analysis can help you identify holes in your keyword planning strategy.
+Some SEO tools, like Semrush, offer built-in competitor analysis metrics that will help you do this.

 3. Localize your keywords